Loading...

 Stay Hydrated

-Engage in light physical activity, like a short walk, after consuming your shake to help your muscles use up glucose more efficiently.
+Engage in light physical activity, such as a brisk walk, after having your shake to help your body use the glucose more efficiently.

 healthspan-mbl